 Heather Berry left Gov. John Ashcroft’s press staff to join Rural Missouri in 1989.
 In addition to regular features, Heather produces our Hearth and Home page and is the alter-ego of Buddy Bear, Rural Missouri’s Just 4 Kids mascot.

 Mary Davis joined Rural Missouri in 1990 after working for the Missouri Department of Agriculture.
 Mary is the liason with our printer, handles postal issues and oversees the budgeting process for Rural Missouri.
 She is responsible for all of the display advertising in Rural Missouri and also assists the entire staff with graphics.

 Angie Jones-Wheeler designs the cooperative local pages that appear inside Rural Missouri magazine.
 Originally from Eldon, she earned a Bachelor of Arts in graphic design from Drury University and joined the staff in 2007.
 She is also a designer for the AMEC printshop.

 Paul Newton joined the staff in 2013.
 Originally from Galena, Ill., Paul received a degree a photojournalism from Western Kentucky University.
 Prior to Rural Missouri, Paul worked at The Southern Illinoisan in Carbondale, Ill., from 2007-2013, as a staff photographer and later as the director of visuals.

 Zach Smith joined Rural Missouri in 2016.
 Originally from West Plains, Zach received a degree in film production from Webster University and a master’s in journalism from the University of Missouri.
-He previously worked as a staff writer for the West Plains Daily Quill and a reporter and researcher for the Springfield Business Journal.
+He has been honored by the Cooperative Communicators Association as “Writer of the Year” in 2018 and 2022, and also handles freelance submissions.